This Week In History News, Feb. 10 – 16

 This is the first-known temple discovered to honor the grisly deity Xipe Totec, which translates to "our Lord of the flayed."

 This Week In History News, Dec.
 2 – 8

 Half of Oklahoma may be returned to the Cherokee, archaeologists uncover two mummies in Egypt, murder map reveals the danger spots of medieval London.

 Oklahoma Fears Collapse As Supreme Court Decides Whether To Return Half Its Land To The Cherokee

 How one murder case from 2004 could result in the most significant restoration of tribal jurisdiction over Native American land in U.S. history.

 The Mountain Meadows Massacre: The Mass Murder Mormons Blamed On Native Americans

-The Mountain Meadows Massacre of Sept.
-11, 1857, has been hailed by historians as "the most hideous example of the human cost exacted by religious fanaticism in American history until 9/11."
+The Mountain Meadows Massacre has been described by historians as "the most hideous example of the human cost exacted by religious fanaticism in American history until 9/11."

 Mystery Of 10,600-Year-Old ‘Spirit Cave Man,’ Earth’s Oldest Natural Mummy, Finally Solved

 Members of the Fallon Paiute-Shoshone tribe claimed cultural affiliation with the mummy and wished to give him a proper burial.